vikasgarg1/wdiproject2new/README.md

 3. Users can edit or delete chefs and recipes they've created however they cannot edit or delete entries other users have created.

 ## **Entity Relationship Diagram**
+In the ERD below, pages are illustrated using ellipses and navigation buttons using rectangles.

 ![alt tag](https://github.com/vikasgarg1/wdiproject2new/blob/master/Untitled%20Diagram.jpg?raw=true)

 ## **Languages & Applications**